corinjorgenson/RandomForest-cpx-thermobarometer/README.md

 Hey there!
 Thanks for coming here!
 This is the beta version of the Jorgenson-Higgins Random-Forest cpx thermobarometer.

-Here you'll find two options for your thermobarometer needs.
+Here you'll find two zip folders which yo can download for your thermobarometer needs.
 Both of these use R so we recommend that you are familar with R first!

 1) Choose your own adventure: the full code with several scripts that allow you to see the root of whats happening and adjust things as you see fit.
 2) Plug and play: a single code with premade models.